 How To Get Around In Manila

 To get around, you have some options – from free to expensive ones.
-Walking is free, and usually, the best way of exploring the city that if you can handle the heat, humidity, and pollution.
+Walking is free and usually the best way of exploring the city unless you can handle the heat, humidity, and the city’s pollution.

 Nevertheless, you have choices on public transport; bus, jeepney, metro, and taxi.
 If your orientation is pretty good, these were the cheapest way around.
-Uh, please don’t count on taxis, it’s the most expensive ones.
+Please don’t count on taxis; they’re the most expensive ones.

-The city taxis meter starts at 40 pesos.
-My tricks when taking a cab I use my google map to follow the driver if he’s not take up the longest road and keep an eye on the meter as well.
+Like any big city, you must be careful with the Philippines’ taxis.
+By tricking the meter, taxi scams in Manila can occur to foreign and local passengers.
+The city taxis meter starts at 45 pesos.
+My tricks when taking a cab I use my google map to follow the driver if he’s not taking up the longest road and keep an eye on the meter as well.

 Manila In One Day: Seven Incredible Things To Do

-If you have one day in Manila, it’s convenient to stay in Malate and Ermita as you are so close to Rizal Park and other sights around like Intramuros, which is the heart of Manila.
+If you have one day in Manila, staying in Malate or Ermita is convenient as you are close to Rizal Park and other sights like Intramuros, the heart of Manila.
 As you see below, these are things we’ve done in one day.

-Rizal or Luneta is a renowned park in Manila.
-The 58 hectares public park is one of the massive terrains in the city.
-It set between the large commercial buildings right along the crowded Roxas Boulevard in the middle of the center.
+Rizal, or Luneta, is a renowned park in Manila.
+The 58 hectares of public park is one of the massive terrains in the city.
+It is set between the large commercial buildings right along the crowded Roxas Boulevard in the middle of the center.

 Take a ride with a Kalesa (Horse Drawn Carriage)